Amsterdam/subsidieservice/README.md

 Important: whenever you create a file containing sensitive information (Bunq API keys, citizen or account JSON payloads...) make sure to add them to `.gitignore` - the project repo is public!

+### Example flow

+From zero to subsidy, perform the following steps:

+* fetch a new sandbox key
+* create a new `bunq.conf` from the key, and copy it over to `tinker/bunq-sandbox.conf`
+* start the dockers, and create a user for the REST simple auth
+* create a master account on the main sandbox IBAN from `tinker/user_overview.py`
+* top up something on the account
+* download a second tinker
+* use the account of this second tinker to create a citizen
+* login in the sandbox app as this new citizen
+* perform a subsidy request; state will be `PENDING_ACCEPT`
+* in the app, you should see a connect invite under the events tab
+* accept the connect; if you check the subsidy, state will be `OPEN`